Elongated tortoise: Threats and conservation

 The elongated tortoise is a critically endangered species and is in severe decline across its natural range.

-The principal threats to this species are the mass harvesting of the remaining wild populations for the large and growing food markets in China and elsewhere in East Asia.
+The principal threats to this species are the mass hunting of the remaining wild populations for the large and growing food markets in China and elsewhere in East Asia.
 It is also incorrectly believed in China that a mixture, made by grinding up the tortoise's shell, serves as an aphrodisiac.

 In addition, other threats are habitat destruction and illegal collecting for the pet trade.

 Elongated tortoises in captivity

 In their natural habitat these tortoises browse a wide variety of plants.
 Likewise in captivity, they require a very wide range of foods, not just one type of vegetable.
 Their diet is principally a range of vegetables and edible leaves, however they also consume meat, snails, eggs and other food types.
 This serves to supplement their diet.
 Vegetables alone are not sufficiently varied.

 This tropical species does not survive in cold climates.
 Those exported to Europe and North America for the pet trade usually suffer, and soon die, if they are not given special indoor care.

 They also require a constant water source, for bathing and drinking.
 Being reptiles, which cannot control their body temperature internally, they require a varied area in which they can access both sun and shade.
 This allows them to move around and thus to regulate and maintain their body temperature constant.